peter/clojure-cms-api/README.md

 ])
 ```

-Models specifications may also contain a `callbacks` property with before/after
+Model specifications may also contain a `callbacks` property with before/after
 callbacks for create/update/delete operations.
 As an illusatration, here are
 the callbacks used by `audited-spec`: